Group Relative Attention Guidance for Image Editing: Related Work

-\subsection{Text-Driven Image Editing}
+\subsection{Text-driven Image Editing}

 Early works such as InstructPix2Pix~\cite{brooks2023instructpix2pix} demonstrated that synthetic instruction–response pairs can effectively fine-tune diffusion models for image editing, while training-free methods like Textual Inversion and DreamBooth~\cite{gal2022image, ruiz2023dreambooth} enabled editing with off-the-shelf generative models~\cite{ldm, gal2022image}.
 Building on this foundation, subsequent editors—including Emu Edit~\cite{sheynin2024emu}, OmniGen~\cite{xiao2025omnigen}, HiDream-E1~\cite{cai2025hidream}, and ICEdit~\cite{zhang2025context}—enhanced instruction-driven editing through refined datasets and architectures, while LoRA-based methods~\cite{hu2022lora} introduced task-specific parameter tuning for diffusion transformers.
 Proprietary multimodal systems such as GPT-4V~\cite{gpt4v} and Gemini~\cite{gemini}, along with platforms like Midjourney~\cite{midjourney} and RunwayML~\cite{runway}, have further integrated these advances into end-to-end creative workflows.
-Kontext\cite{labs2025flux} extends the FLUX\cite{blackforestlabs2024flux1dev} MM-DiT model for editing tasks, leveraging its strong contextual modeling capability to achieve high consistency with reference images.
-In contrast, models such as Qwen-Edit\cite{wu2025qwen} enhance instruction comprehension through vision language models, enabling more complex and flexible editing operations.
-Despite progress, instruction-driven image editing still faces two major challenges: (i) striking a balance between editing effectiveness and consistency with the original image, and (ii) achieving precise and continuous control over editing effects.
-To address these challenges, we investigate the attention-layer representations of DiT and propose Group Relative Attention Guidance (GRAG), which enables precise and controllable editing effects.
+Kontext\cite{labs2025flux} extends the FLUX.1\cite{blackforestlabs2024flux1dev} model for editing tasks, leveraging its strong contextual modeling capability to achieve high consistency with reference images.
+In contrast, Qwen-Edit~\cite{wu2025qwen} and Step1X-Edit~\cite{liu2025step1x} enhance instruction comprehension through vision language models, enabling more complex and flexible editing operations.
+Despite progress, instruction-driven image editing still faces two challenges: (i) striking a balance between editing effectiveness and consistency with the source image, (ii) achieving precise and continuous control over editing effects.